maartenba/GoogleAnalyticsTracker/README.md

 ## What can it be used for?
 GoogleAnalyticsTracker was created to have a means of tracking specific URL's directly from C#.
 For example, when creating an API using the ASP.NET MVC framework, GoogleAnalyticsTracker enables you to track usage of the API by calling directly into Google Analytics.

+Note that for GoogleAnalyticsTracker to work, you should configure Google Analytics as a website.
+This library will not work when the GOogle Analytics account is configured as an app.

 ## Get it on NuGet!

     Install-Package GoogleAnalyticsTracker